Here's an article, under the headline "Jordan sees Israeli reactions to embassy case ‘absurd’" that gets prominence in

 - Did Jordan sign a bilateral extradition treaty with the government of the United States on March 28, 1995 in Washington?
 (Hint: The full text of the treaty as signed and executed by the two governments is here, so presumably you're not going to answer "no".)
 And if Jordan thinks there is a constitutional law problem with the treaty, could it have fixed the problem?
 Could the parliament have ratified the treaty, if that's the flaw?
 Can it do that this afternoon?

-- Does "Jordan’s abidance by international law" (adopting the odd phrasing that the Jordan Times article uses) mean Jordan respects the treaty it signed with the US, and accepts its validity and the fact that it is binding on both sides?
+- Does "Jordan’s abidance by international law" (adopting the fractured phrasing that the Jordan Times article uses) mean Jordan (a) respects the treaty it signed with the US, and (b) accepts its validity and the fact that it is binding on both sides?

 - Did Jordan extradite to the US a Jordanian terrorist called Eyad Ismoil who drove a bomb-laden truck into the parking garage of the World Trade Center in 1993?
 (The right answer is: "Yes, it most certainly did.")
 And is Ismoil now serving a 240 year sentence in a US Federal prison for his terrorist crimes with no chance of parole?
 Do you agree that this is allowing for justice to take its course?
 We do.
 Most people do.